5 Change Management Best Practices to Learn from Big Companies

 An external agent is a third-party practitioner or outside consultant with similar experience.
 Even though external agents offer valuable feedback from a fresh perspective, they may not be the best choice when working with fewer employees.
 Their presence can threaten existing staff.

-Some of the factors below can help you select the right agent to find the best practices for a successful change management process.
+Some of the factors below can help you select the right agent to find the best practices for a successful change management process that integrates seamlessly into the company culture.
 The agent must have the following:

 Use Game Mechanics to Influence Performance